tsenart/patrol/README.md

 ## Future work

 - More comprehensive tests.
-- Experiment with Memberlist cluster mode in a realistic environment.
 - Load test on a real cluster and iterate on results.
 - Write and publish Docker image.
 - Provide working examples of Lua integrations with nginx and Apache Traffic Server.
 - Instrument with Prometheus.
 - Structured logging.
-- Exponential back-off + circuit breaker when polling state from cluster nodes.
-- Explore alternative communication patterns for state propagation (push + Gossip)